simonespa/myndstream-tech-test-frontend/README.md

 pnpm install
 ```

+In development, run `pnpm dev` to start the server and see your changes automatically applied every time you edit any watched file.

-Once setup, you can either run the development server with `pnpm dev` or you can build the app first with `pnpm build` and then start the production version with `pnpm start`.
-In both cases, you finally open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+In production, first build the app with `pnpm build` and then start the production bundle with `pnpm start`.

-In development mode, the app will auto-update as you edit any file.
+In both cases, you can open [http://localhost:3000](http://localhost:3000) with your browser to use the app.

 ## Code Quality